Sushi-Oriented/genius_software_construc/README.md

 #### Run the App
 - Clone the repository: `branch master`.
-- Run the command: `mvnw spring-boot:run`.
+- Run the command: `mvn spring-boot:run`.
 - Open a web browser and enter `http://localhost:8080`.

 ## Authors